 Determine if your life experiences equate to college-level learning by asking yourself:

-- Are my knowledge and skills related to a subject taught at Goodwin College?
+- Are my knowledge and skills related to a subject taught at Goodwin University?

 - Can I apply my learning to situations other than the one in which it was learned?